beanbaginc/diffx/docs/spec/section-format.rst

 This includes the :ref:`common options <spec-common-section-options>` along
 with:

-``format`` (string -- *reserved*):
+``format`` (string -- *recommended*):
-    This would indicate the metadata format (e.g., ``yaml``, ``json``, ``xml``, etc.).
+    This would indicate the metadata format.
+Currently, only ``json`` is officially supported, and is the default if not provided.

-    This is currently unused, and is reserved for future versions of the spec.
+    It's recommended that diff generators always provide this option in order to be explicit about the metadata format.
+They must not introduce their own format options without proposing it for the DiffX specification.

-    For now, there's only the standard format defined in this spec, to keep parsing specific.
+    Diff parsers must always check for the presence of this option.
+If provided, it must confirm that the value is a format it can parse, and provide a suitable failure if it cannot understand the format.

-    We reserve this for future versions of the DiffX specification, in case a more suitable, standardized structured data format becomes available that may be worth supporting.
+    New format options will only be introduced along with a DiffX specification version change.

 Custom Metadata